cj-gilbert/Instacart-Python/README.md

 # Instacart-Python-Analysis
-A demo project using Jupyter Notebooks to clean, merge, analyze and finally visualize publically available data from Instacart and a ficticious customer data from CareerFoundry.
+A demo project using Jupyter Notebooks to clean, merge, analyze and finally visualize publically available data from Instacart and ficticious customer data from CareerFoundry.